myrvc/GettingStartedWithGitHub/GettingStarted.md

 # GettingStartedWithGitHub
 Training Repo for New Teachers at Rock Valley College

+Click the Wiki tab to learn more about how to use GitHub. - Chuck

 # Integrate GitHub into Visual Studio
 I create a new podcast each semester showing students how to integrate GitHub into Visual Studio.